elmir132/security-overflow/README.md

-# security-overflow
-A great insight into the world of secure pages

-# OWASP Vulnerability Scanner
+# Security Overflow: OWASP Vulnerability Scanner

 A Flask-based web application to detect OWASP Top 10 vulnerabilities in web applications using Wapiti, SQLMap, and Gemini AI.
 This tool provides two scanning modes (Light and Deep) and generates recommendations for fixing detected vulnerabilities.